 Demand for that industry or investment type.

 Are there any other properties available for lease in that type of industry sector?
 For example, retail.
 Does it appear that there is enough stock for the current demand?
 Has the local vacancy factor demand increased or decreased recently?
 Is there good evidence that retail rents are growing?
 Another example could be industrial.
-In recent years industrial property has sold for higher cap rates than the retail real estate.
+In recent years the industrial property has sold for higher cap rates than retail real estate.
 Recently with the growth of online sales, it has also seen an increase in demand for industrial space.
 Under those conditions, there is a good chance you’ll see lower cap rates as a result of a shortage of suitable industrial property investments in that particular area.
 Length of the lease.
 Most commercial property investors are looking for stability in their investments.
 Lenders tend to favour Long term lease contracts as well.
 Longer, more consistent cash flow makes it is easier to get loans and creates demand and price pressure for that particular property investment.
 We cover this subject in greater detail in our post “Purchasing Commercial Property Checklist”

 There also some situations in which the length of a lease could be a disadvantage?

-What are your long term and short property investment goals?
+What are your long-term and short property investment goals?

 All investments have some element of risk.
 What seems like a reasonably good cap rate for a conservative investor may seem inferior to a riskier type.
 For example, the rental property may have a national tenant on a long lease suitable to a conservative investor.
 On the other hand, the riskier investor might be willing to accept a new average tenant for a higher rental income with a higher capitalization rate.
 It may also be a future possibility to add value through rebranding or redevelopment.
 Your aim may not be to get the highest return when you buy a property.
 Instead, it would most likely be the best possible compromise between the rate of return and risk that is most consistent (and gives the best cash flow) for your own set of conditions.
 Is your real estate investment working for you?
 Are you getting the best return on your commercial property investment?
 Not sure?
-We are happy to have a free, no-obligation, confidential chat to discuss how we have increased returns for our clients and how it may be possible to get a better return on yours by repositioning your property in the market place.
+We are happy to have a free, no-obligation, confidential chat to discuss how we have increased returns for our clients and how it may be possible to get a better return on yours by repositioning your property in the marketplace.
 Contact Con Tastzidis on 02 9882 2221 at CST Properties for a confidential chat now.